-Share-based compensation expense associated with stock options, restricted stock granted to employees and non-employees was \$1.5 million for 2016 and \$1.6 million for 2015.
-As of December 31, 2016, we had \$0.7 million of total unrecognized share-based compensation expense, which we expect to recognize over a weighted-average remaining vesting period of approximately 0.6 years.
-In future periods, our share-based compensation expense is expected to increase as a result of recognizing our existing unrecognized share-based compensation for awards that will yest and as we issue additional share-based awards to attract and retain our employees.
+Share-based compensation expense associated with stock options, restricted stock granted to employees and non-employees was approximately \$3.6 million, \$1.5 million, and \$1.6 million for December 31, 2017, 2016 and 2015, respectively.
+As of December 31, 2017, we had approximately \$4.6 million of total unrecognized share-based compensation expense, which we expect to recognize over a weighted-average remaining vesting period of approximately 1.5 years.
+In future periods, our share-based compensation expense is expected to increase as a result of recognizing our existing unrecognized share-based compensation for awards that will vest and as we issue additional share-based awards to attract and retain our employees.